Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 - We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019 / 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
 - The SDK has been implemented using [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - For data persistence we are using [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and [Entity Framework](https://docs.microsoft.com/ef/).
 However, feel free to use any data repository you are comfortable with.

-## Releases

-- **February 2020 - v1.0** Current Release.
-It includes the full implementation of the Fulfillment V2 and metering service APIs with web applications that demonstrate customer and publisher portals.

 ## Contributing